digininja/CeWL/README.md

 ### Running CeWL in a Docker container

-To quickly use CeWL on your machine with Docker, you can use the official `ghcr.io/digininja/cewl` image:
+To quickly use CeWL with Docker, you can use the official `ghcr.io/digininja/cewl` image:

 ```sh
 docker run -it --rm -v "${PWD}:/host" ghcr.io/digininja/cewl [OPTIONS] ... <url>